-Azkorri isn’t as well known, and it’s a bit of a mission to get to.
-Getting there involves a steep hill, but this seems to deter a lot of people.
+Azkorri isn’t as well known, and it’s a bit of a mission to get to, and this seems to deter a lot of people.
 For me, it’s worth it, because it’s usually less crowded than most other beaches in the area.
 A heads up: I knew people in Spain were usually comfortable with their bodies when it comes to sunbathing.
 What I didn’t know was that Azkorri is a nude beach.
 Once I got over the initial shock, I was able to enjoy my beach experience.

 How to get there: Take the A-3411 from the city center-either Plaza Ensanche or right in front of the Museo de las Bellas Artes.
 Get off at the last stop, and follow the hill down to the beach.